Xtra-Computing/On-the-fly-data-shuffling-for-OpenCL-based-FPGAs/README.md

-# On-the-fly Data Shuffling for OpenCL-based FPGAs
+# ThunderGP: Efficient Graph Processing on OpenCL-based FPGAs

 ## Prerequisites
 * The gcc-4.8 or above